WilliamWelsh/RottenTomatoes/README.md

 `!rt invite`  Get the invite link to add the bot to your server.
 `!rt github` View the source code for this bot.
 `!rt discord` Invite link to my server if you have a feature request, bug issue, or something else.
+`!rt privacy` View privacy information about this bot.

 #### Image Examples
 ![Screenshot](https://i.imgur.com/1vJGnG1.png)